uikit/uikit-site/docs/pages/table.md

 ## Justify modifier

-To remove the outer padding of the first and last column so that they are flush with the table, add the `.uk-table-justify` class.
+To remove the outer padding of the first and last columns so that they are flush with the table, add the `.uk-table-justify` class.

 ```html
 <table class="uk-table uk-table-justify">…</table>